Ultimate Guide To the Interactive Wands from Harry Potter & Fantastic Beasts.

 Can You Take Wands on Rides at Universal?

-While Harry Potter wands can be carried onto Universal rides, it’s best to use the ride locker facility for safe-keeping if the ride is an intense one: when ALL belongings must go in a locker, eg Hargrids, Gringotts, Velocicoaster etc. However, carrying the wand on lower-intensity rides like Spider-Man, shouldn’t be an issue.
+While Harry Potter wands can be carried onto Universal rides, it’s best to use the ride locker facility for safe-keeping if the ride is an intense one: when ALL belongings and loose items must go in a locker, eg Hargrids, Gringotts, Velocicoaster etc. However, carrying the wand on lower-intensity rides like Spider-Man, shouldn’t be an issue.
 Lockers can be rented in different sizes but the smaller free version will fit your wand in or out of its box.
 The wand, even in its box fits inside the small lockers.

 Wearing a wizarding robe or cloak not only increases your chances of getting selected at Ollivanders but also gives you a built-in place to tuck away your wand: a wand pocket!
 Another way to carry your wand is to fashion or buy a wand holder.
 Much like a holster, this contraption can be clipped to your belt or strap.